hstrohm/ImageSummarization/README.md

 We plan to also use a similar NLP-based approach in order to determine the most likely action to be occurring between two objects.
 While unsure of its potential success, we hope that this will produce moderate results.
 Depending on how the above goes, we may have to cut out our plan to add object details.
 However, we have a plan to get basic information about items from the image.
 This would likely just add up to two adjectives per sentence, which would help with realism.
 If rushed, though, it could introduce inaccuracies.

-### What has failed and how will we fix it?
-As a component of our project, we decided to narrow down the results of the object recognition down to the foreground and focused items within an image.
-This was decided because we can get many images that have lots of things happening in the background, but aren’t the actual focus of the image itself.
-However, being able to determine which items are the focus (or the main components) of the image has been difficult.
-We’re using OpenCV’s GrabCut which allows us to remove specific components of an image.
-We’ve attempted detecting foreground vs background objects by use of the contours within an image.
-However, this hasn’t given the desired results, as many non-focused and non-foreground items remain in the resulting image.
-One potential solution to explore would be to utilize the focus/blur detection techniques discussed in lecture.
-We could transform our input image using the Fast Fourier Transform and a Laplacian Kernel, then analyze the areas of higher frequency (ignoring the lower frequency parts of the image).
-This would give us the focused objects, but will require some experimentation with threshold values; as setting the threshold too high might remove some of the image context, while too low will include too much non-focused content.

-### Evaluation
-To evaluate our algorithm, we propose multiple methods.
-The first method would be to test if humans can determine which audio recording or text transcriptions match with which image.
-This will help us determine if our description is understandable and accurate.
-The next method would be to test if a computer algorithm can match our description with the correct image using the algorithm created by Socher et al. or [3] Finally, we can create a set of descriptions for each image by hand, and present them to people to see if they can pick out the generated description.
-This will help us to determine how natural our descriptions sound.

 We expect to show examples of images and their generated summaries.
 We can also show what the algorithm produced at different stages of development.
 We will also outline and analyze the results of our evaluation.